PouriaCh/IMDB-Sentiment-Analysis/README.md

 git clone https://github.com/PouriaCh/IMDB-Sentiment-Analysis.git
 ```
 If all of the required packages are installed, you will have the results.
 Feel free to modify the parameters in the code.
-## Acknowledgement
-This project was done as part of the COMP551 (Applied Machine Learning) course in McGill University.